 Use FunnelKit Automations to set up automated campaigns that target customers who abandoned their cart with timely email and SMS sequences.
 You can also add dynamic discount coupons based on cart total, user purchase history, and more

-It comes with a visual builder to create automation.
+It includes a visual builder for creating automation.
 Plus two prebuilt automations for abandoned cart recovery.

-For emails, you also get prebuilt templates and an intuitive visual email builder, where you can add attractive CTAs with Cart Recovery Link that take users directly to the checkout page with pre-filled values, making it easy for them to complete their purchase.
+With emails, you get prebuilt templates and a visual email builder, letting you add engaging CTAs with Cart Recovery Link that take users straight to checkout with pre-filled values, making purchases quick and easy.

 Track your recovery rate meticulously.
 Start with the baseline, implement your sequence, and measure weekly improvements.

-Mobile shopping is no longer optional.
-A large share of WooCommerce traffic now comes from mobile devices, and customers expect a fast, intuitive, and frustration-free experience.
+Mobile shopping is crucial, as much of WooCommerce traffic comes from mobile devices.
+Customers expect fast, intuitive, and seamless experiences.

 Implementation Tool:

-You can use any popular theme or page builders like Elementor, Divi, etc., to make your WooCommerce pages mobile-friendly.
+You can use any popular theme or page builder, such as Elementor or Divi, to make your WooCommerce pages mobile-friendly.
 Plus, make sure all the images and CTAs are prominent enough.

 Implementation Tool: